 The first art teacher was Nairn, from Scotland, who became a renowned landscape artist.
 For 25 years, recognised New Zealand artist, Scot Rob McLeod, led the painting programme.

 Today the Arts are real strengths to this day.

 Visual Arts include painting, photography, sculpture and design.
 The students excel and regularly achieve scholarship grades in university entrance examinations.
-Art by students and New Zealand artists is displayed around the school.
+Art by students and New Zealand artists are displayed around the school.

-Performing arts include jazz, wood and string groups, choirs, drama productions, a student Shakespeare society, Kapa Haka, whole school production, film making and music evenings.
+Performing arts include jazz, wood and string groups, choirs, drama productions, a student Shakespeare Society, Kapa Haka, Music Evening, and film making.